Accelerating solutions to the diffusion equation: One--dimensional diffusion

+We start simply by studying diffusion in a one--dimensional system with constant diffusive coefficient $D$, such as $D^{ij}=D \delta^{i x}$ along a preferred direction, say $x$.
+In this case a diffusing material with density $\phi(t,x)$, has a dynamics given by

-which is equivalent to the heat equation (where $\phi$ represents the temperature).
+which is equivalent to the heat equation (where in such case $\phi$ represents the temperature).
+The standard well--known solution of Eq.~\eqref{dif} has the Gaussian form

+The diffusive behavior of solution \eqref{eqDiclasical}, in a space-time phase space, is shown in Fig.~\ref{fig1final}(a).

-The standard well--known solution of Eq.~\eqref{dif} has the Gaussian form $\phi(t,x)=({1}/{\sqrt{2\pi t}})\exp\left(-{x^2}/{4D t} \right)$.
-This work is devoted to present a different exact solution of Eq.~\eqref{dif} with accelerating properties in the $t-x$ plane.
+In what follows, we present a different exact solution of Eq.~\eqref{dif} with accelerating properties in the $x-t$ phase space plane.
 Several solutions for the nonlinear version of the diffusion equations have been studied (see for example Refs.~\cite{burgers,king1,king2,chole,metzler,chai,said,ander,james} among others), and also in quantum systems \cite{tsekov}.
-However, the simplest linear model described by Eq.~\eqref{dif} has a solution that has not been fully explored as yet.
-This solution corresponds to an initial value condition for the temperature $\phi(0,x)$ that exhibits an accelerating form of diffusion.
-It may be obtained by a the Wick rotation in time of the Berry--Balazs's nondiffracting wavepacket solution \cite{berry} for non--relativistic quantum mechanics.
-It is a straightforward matter to show that Eq.~\eqref{dif} is solved by
+However, the simplest linear model described by Eq.~\eqref{dif} has a solution that has not been fully explored, as yet.
+This solution corresponds to an initial value condition for the temperature $\phi(0,x)$ that exhibits an accelerating form of diffusion as it evolves in time.

-where ${\mbox{Ai}}$ is the Airy function, and $k$ is an arbitrary constant with units of inverse length.
+Several other known solutions of diffusion have accelerating properties.
+In the context of reaction--difusion equations, different features of initial conditions modify the diffusion behavior \cite{garnier,dstan, hamel,rking}.
+On the other hand, for instance, Gaussian--like solutions with multiple local maxima as initial conditions satisfying Eq.~\eqref{dif}, such as

+have accelerating properties.
+Here, $x_0$ and $\lambda$ are arbitrary.
+This solution has the usual diffusive mean square distance $\langle x^2\rangle=\int_{-\infty}^\infty x^2\phi\, dx=4\sqrt{\pi}(1+\lambda)(t+x_0^2/2\lambda)$.
+This density is plotted in Fig.~\ref{fig1final}(b), where its maxima are shown in solid red lines, and the minima is displayed in dashed red line.
+The trayectories of the maxima approach to $x=0$ for longer times, and they display non-constant acceleration that approaches 0 as time grows.
+This also can be seen in Fig.~\eqref{fig3final}(a).
+However this kind of behavior is different from the presented solution in this work, as we will show.